Ouseburn: Gosforth and Jesmond to the Tyne

 In 1835, Jesmond officially became part of Newcastle upon Tyne by an Act of Parliament that also saw the addition of several other suburbs.
 Nineteenth century villas and terraces were soon built for wealthy professionals in this attractive locality.

-The valley of Jesmond Dene had been landscaped by the famed Tyneside industrialist William Armstrong (1810-1900) who bought the 18th century manor house of Jesmond, (demolished in 1929) along with accompanying lands in the dene and the grounds of Heaton Hall on the eastern side of the valley.
+The valley of Jesmond Dene had been landscaped by the famed Tyneside industrialist William Armstrong (1810-1900) who bought the eighteenth century manor house of Jesmond, (demolished in 1929) along with accompanying lands in the dene and the grounds of Heaton Hall on the eastern side of the valley.

 In the 1860s Armstrong landscaped the dene as a pleasure ground, clearing away features associated with industrial activity, although an old mill house of a mill that was once used in the grinding corn and flint was integrated into the park.